anderseline/senatetrades.io/about.md

 ---
 layout: page
 title: What is SenateTrades?
-subtitle: Besides a new take on investment research
+subtitle: besides a fresh take on investment research
 ---

 <h2>